lambert/MAL/docs/rigs/3-hook_flapper_rig.md

 ## Snoods

-  * attach 15 lbs transparent monofilament to the rolling swivel, cut length as required
+  * attach 0.30 ...
+0.35 mm transparent monofilament to the rolling swivel, cut length as required

   * add beads, bling, sequins or bait stopper as required